The MSX was an an early attempt to establish a single standard in home computing.

 firmware extended version of Microsoft BASIC.
 Popular in Asian, South America and some

 parts of Europe.
-It Could be exanded with many hardware devices which are common today
+It could be expanded with many hardware devices which are common today

-such as color printers, hard-disk controllers, modems, sound cartridges, MIDI interfaces,
+such as colour printers, hard-disk controllers, modems, sound cartridges, MIDI interfaces,

 video capturers, scanners, light-pens, pads, track-balls and RS232 interfaces.
 It also

-had good graphical capabilites and sound which made it an ideal games platform.
+had good graphical compatibilities and sound which made it an ideal games platform.

 The first versions of the msx was built by around 35 different companies including Sony,